natecostello/van_two_point_oh/envelope/insulation/insulation.md

 ## Ceiling

 **TLDR:  XPS doesn't offer a substantial advantage over Thinsulate.
-Insulating the backside of the panels doesn't offer a substantial advantage over not insulating the backside of the panels.**
+Insulating the backside of the panels doesn't offer a substantial advantage over not insulating the backside of the panels.
+Lizard Skin isn't worth it.**

 [Link to google spreadsheet](https://docs.google.com/spreadsheets/d/17qdIqUtVVReb5lz_uMptEpswP-8dfLng_9TE0L671E0/edit?usp=sharing) used to calculate resistance values.
 One area of uncertainty is the thermal break between the roof skin and ribs.
 In this [forum discussion](https://www.fordtransitusaforum.com/threads/spray-foam-insulation-roof-leaks.74412/post-986882), Hein refers to the roof rib thermal break as urethane foam.
 Specific details for associated assumptions are in the google spreadsheet.